The issue of whether or not we as families should allow home visits is a regular topic for discussion within the home education UK community.

 However, since the LA must look at any submission that a court would regard as reasonable and due to a legal principle known as ʺaudi alterem partemʺ literally meaning ʺhear the other sideʺ, the LA may not prescribe the form of submission it will accept by for example limiting it to, or insisting upon a home visit or indeed, anything else such as a pro forma submission.

 If however, after considering a family’s submission, the LA still cannot conclude that a reasonable person would consider that ‘there is no reason to think that the family is not providing an education’, the LA may ask for more formal evidence of education.
 Though this also may not include a demand for a home visit.
+They should tell you their reasons (in detail) for coming to this conclusion so that you can give them further reassurances in any reasonable manner.

 A parent’s right not to have a home visit